 On the other hand, Flurry is a bit clumsy and has an unresponsive UI.

-Mixpanel is another freemium solution that, in contrast to Apsalar, has a pretty limited free version.
+Mixpanel is another freemium solution that has a pretty limited free version.
 Mixpanel’s pricing model is based on a so-called data point: the more expensive version you buy, the more data points you get.
 Every tracking activity will cost you points.
 If you run out of them, you will be charged for additional points or will have to upgrade your pricing plan.
 Also, depending on the pricing plan, you will be only be allowed to track a certain number of users (starting from 1,000).

 Despite its inconvenient points model, Mixpanel is one of the fastest and most complete analytics tools.
 Unlike Google Analytics, which is focused on pageviews, Mixpanel provides comprehensive statistics on every user action that can be tracked in real time.
 It has an intuitive graphical interface that allows you to build events and funnels more easily than in Flurry.